TheTipo01/YADMB/README.md

 ## Bot commands

-`/play <link> <playlist>` - Plays a song from YouTube or spotify playlist.
-If it's not a valid link, it will insert into the queue the first result for the given queue, and if the flag `playlist` is set to false/unspecified, it will ignore playlists.
+`/play <link> <playlist> <shuffle> <loop>` - Plays a song from YouTube or spotify playlist.
+If it's not a valid link, it will insert into the queue the first result for the given query.

+- `playlist` if set to false/unspecified, it will ignore playlists.
+- `shuffle` if set to true, it will shuffle the playlist.
+- `loop` if set to true, it will loop the playlist.

 `/skip` - Skips the currently playing song

 `/clear` - Clears the entire queue

-`/shuffle <playlist>` - Inserts the song from the given playlist in a random order in the queue

 `/pause` - Pauses currently playing song